photangralenphie/MyMedia/README.md

     - English
     - German

+## Installation
+ 1. Open [Releases](https://github.com/photangralenphie/MyMedia/releases/) and download the latest MyMedia.dmg
+ 2. Open the downloaded file
+ 3. Drag MyMedia into the Applications folder.

 ## Roadmap
 These features are currently planned (not in a particular order):
  - [x] ~~Collections: Group several movies or TV Shows together.~~ (V1.1)